ColdSauce/renaissance/README.md

 renaissance allows people to control their computers by playing musical notes.
 Check out a sample of what renaissance can do here.

+It is currently in the very early stages of production.
+To get it to even work, you must change some code depending on your instrument.
+Once the GUI is finished, it will be a piece of cake to get your instrument working!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=1GcoryCX5a8" target="_blank"><img src="http://img.youtube.com/vi/1GcoryCX5a8/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>